 - What to feed a Beagle and how to choose the right food

-- How to handle real-life problems like constant hunger, weight gain, or picky eating
+- Common Beagle feeding mistakes, including constant hunger, weight gain, and picky eating

 Everything is structured to be clear, skimmable, and easy to apply in daily life—so feeding your Beagle becomes a routine you can trust, not a guessing game.